Michelle Cyr

 Michelle manages all of the Garden’s youth programs, including school and teacher services, family classes and events, onsite youth activities, camp programs, and youth development.

-Cyr graduated from California Polytechnic State University, San Luis Obispo, with a bachelor’s degree in earth science, an emphasis on biology, and a minor in geography and anthropology.
-Since graduating, Cyr has spent her career connecting youth to nature and inspiring a love for our native ecosystems.
+Michelle graduated from California Polytechnic State University, San Luis Obispo, with a bachelor’s degree in earth science, an emphasis on biology, and a minor in geography and anthropology.
+Since graduating, Michelle has spent her career connecting youth to nature and inspiring a love for our native ecosystems.
 She has worked for camp and outdoor programs at University of California, Santa Barbara, the Santa Barbara Zoo, United Boys & Girls Club of Santa Barbara County, and the Santa Barbara Museum of Natural History before joining the Garden in 2015.
-Cyr is a certified UC California Naturalist, Project Learning Tree educator and facilitator, and environmental educator through the Association for Environmental & Outdoor Education.
+Michelle is a certified UC California Naturalist, Project Learning Tree educator and facilitator, and environmental educator through the Association for Environmental & Outdoor Education.

 Insights